 Carbon Monoxide Detector

 Most newer RVs come with a hard-wired carbon monoxide detector.
-And if yours doesn’t you surely should get one installed.
-A simple plug-in carbon monoxide detector or battery operated carbon monoxide detector can save your life.
+If yours doesn’t you surely should get one installed.

 There’s a huge controversy amongst RVers whether or not they should turn their propane off while driving their motorhome or pulling their towable.
-The safe answer is YES.
+Erring on the side of caution, the safe answer is YES.

 Should you travel with the refrigerator operating on propane, you must turn it AND all appliances OFF prior to entering a fuel stop.
-Oh, and for what it’s worth, most refrigerators will keep food cold or frozen for eight hours without running while you travel.
+For what it’s worth, most refrigerators will keep food cold or frozen for about 6-8 hours without power while you’re traveling.